giancarlo3g/bgp_prefixsid/README.md

 # Nokia Lab for Seamless MPLS
-This is a Nokia Lab for Seampless MPLS including SR-ISIS and BGP-LU
+This is a Nokia Lab for BGP Prefix SID for three domains

 ![](Topology.png)